Skip to content

 A 1m1v election will drive out the current political trajectory which is enclaved in the tribalist system.
 (In the lead up to the general elections and campaign period Somalia has endured a divisive and tumultuous political period with desperate groups, often based on untenable and weak artificial alliances vying for power and supremacy.

-While the road to a one man one vote in Somalia is fraught with challenges, it is a path worth pursuing.
+While the road to a one-man, one-vote in Somalia is fraught with challenges, it is a path worth pursuing.
 Through careful planning, security improvements, and the gradual dismantling of clan-based politics, Somalia can move towards a more inclusive and democratic future.

 This shift will reshape the country’s political landscape, foster national unity, and provide a stable foundation for sustainable peace and prosperity.
 The journey may be long, but the potential rewards both for Somalia and for the wider region make this vision worth striving for.
-A commitment to democracy and inclusivity can reshape a nations future.
+A commitment to democracy and inclusivity can reshape a nation’s future.

 REFRENCES